Dan Kaminsky

 Daniel Kaminsky (February 7, 1979 – April 23, 2021) was an American computer security researcher.
 He was a co-founder and chief scientist of Human Security (formerly White Ops), a computer security company.
 He previously worked for Cisco, Avaya, and IOActive, where he was the director of penetration testing.
 The New York Times labeled Kaminsky an "Internet security savior" and "a digital Paul Revere".

-Kaminsky was known among computer security experts for his work on DNS cache poisoning, for showing that the Sony rootkit had infected at least 568,000 computers, and for his talks at the Black Hat Briefings.
+Kaminsky was known among computer security experts for his work on DNS cache poisoning, for showing that the Sony rootkit had infected at least 568,000 computers, and for his talks at Black Hat.
 On June 16, 2010, he was named by ICANN as one of the Trusted Community Representatives for the DNSSEC root.

 Early life

 Daniel Kaminsky was born in San Francisco on February 7, 1979, to Marshall Kaminsky and Trudy Maurer.
 His mother told The New York Times that after his father bought him a RadioShack computer at age four, Kaminsky had taught himself to code by age five.
 At 11, his mother received a call from a government security administrator who told her that Kaminsky had used penetration testing to intrude into military computers, and that the family's Internet would be cut off.
 His mother responded by saying if their access was cut, she would take out an advertisement in the San Francisco Chronicle to publicize the fact that an 11-year-old could break military computer security.
 Instead, a three-day Internet "timeout" for Kaminsky was negotiated.
 In 2008, after Kaminsky found and coordinated a fix for a fundamental DNS flaw, he was approached by the administrator, who thanked him and asked to be introduced to his mother.

 Kaminsky attended St. Ignatius College Preparatory and Santa Clara University.
 After graduating from college, he worked for Cisco, Avaya, and IOActive, before founding his own firm White Ops (later renamed Human Security).